quickapps/docs/en/developers/hooktags.rst

 A ``Hooktag`` is a QuickApps-specific code that lets you do nifty things with very little effort.
 Hooktags can for example print current language code/name or call specifics plugin/themes functions.
-For instance, the following hooktag (in any content) would show current language's code:
+For instance, the following hooktag (in any content) would show current language’s code:

 .. code:: html

     [locale code /]

-Note: If you are a Wordpress user you will find that ``hooktags`` are Wordpress's ``shorcodes`` equivalent.
+Note: If you are a Wordpress user you will find that ``hooktags`` are Wordpress’s ``shorcodes`` equivalent.

 Defining Hooktags
 =================

-At core level a hooktag is just an event name prefixed with the ``Hooktag.`` word, your event listener class classes must indicate which hooktags it will handle using the ``implementedEvents()`` method.
+At core level a hooktag is just an event name prefixed with the ``Hooktag.`` word, your event listeners classes must indicate which hooktags it will handle using the ``implementedEvents()`` method.
 For example:

 .. code:: php